Trade directory · Phoenix metro · Arizona

 How many HVAC contractors operate in Arizona?

-Approximately 2,376 licensed HVAC establishments operate statewide according to Census data, with heavy concentration in Phoenix metro area.
+Approximately 2,376 licensed HVAC establishments operate statewide according to Census data.
+Phoenix metro area contains roughly 60% of these contractors due to population concentration and high cooling demand.

 § F · Directory